nienkeboomsma/dokugaku/README.md

 ## Known

 Self-explanatory.
 These words are filtered out from _all_ frequency lists, glossaries and recommended vocab because they are (fortunately!) no longer worth learning.
 Marking these words manually would be cumbersome, which is why there is an option to upload a list of known words and have them automatically marked as known.

+## Uploading known words

+On the 'known words' page there is an option to mark words as known in bulk by uploading them as a (white)space-separated or comma-separated list.

+### Exporting from Anki

+1. In the Browse window you can use filters to select only those words you feel you truly know.
+For example, the filter `prop:ivl>=30 prop:r>0.9 -is:suspended` will select non-suspended cards with an interval of 30 days or more and a retention rate of 90% or more.
+2. Go to `Notes > Export Notes...` and `Notes in Plain Text (.txt)` as the export format.
+There is no need to check any of the boxes.
+3. Open the resulting `.txt` in a spreadsheet app of your choice.
+4. remove all columns except for the one that represents the Japanese headword with kanji and without furigana syntax
+5. Export the remaining column as a `.csv` file.
+6. If you open this file in a text editor, you will be able to copy/paste the contents into the upload form.

 # Roadmap